From the site

 A World of Adventure in Alta.

-Enjoy the morning at leisure to explore Alta as you wish.
-Maybe check out the Rock Art of Alta, a UNESCO World Heritage Site of prehistoric rock carvings, or consider taking a wilderness trip on the river?
+With a leisurely morning start, why not explore the town centre or check out the Rock Art of Alta, a UNESCO World Heritage Site of prehistoric rock carvings.
 Later, visit a working husky farm to meet Trine Lyrek, a champion dog sledder.
 Learn about her Alaskan huskies and the challenges she faces competing in marathon Arctic dog sled races.
-Meet some of Trine's adorable Husky puppies, that may grow to be the best racing dogs in the country.
+Meet some of Trine's Husky puppies, that may grow to be the best racing dogs in the country.
 If you wish, spend time playing with these adorable pups.
-Afterwards, delight in a wonderful oven-baked Highlight Dinner of local seasonal specialities, such as salmon or the nutritious local game, reindeer, served with fresh salads and wine.
+Afterwards,delight in a wonderful oven-baked Highlight Dinner of local seasonal specialities,such as salmon or the nutritious local game, reindeer, served with fresh salads and wine.

 Pass Kåfjord where the German battleship Tirpitz was once stationed and hear tales of one of the first large-scale battles of World War II.
 As you travel south, see the marvellous Lyngen Alps in the distance.
 They're 90 kilometers of mountains and glaciers that really are stunning all year round.
 Continue to Narvik, surrounded by majestic mountains.
 With the evening free for you to explore on your own, perhaps join an Optional Experience and take in stunning views aboard neighbouring Sweden's iron-ore railway.
 Pass surrounding fjords as the Ofot Railway clings to the mountainside - constructed over 100 years ago, it's an incredible feat of engineering.